Health Reimbursement Arrangement (HRA)

 Amount you can save a year: There is no maximum limit on how much your employer can set aside.

 Benefits: Your employer entirely funds an HRA.
-You don't even have to pay taxes on the amount your employer contributes.
+You don't pay taxes on the amount your employer contributes.
 Plus, you might be able to carry the money over from one year to the next.